Welcome to The Catholic Academy of Stamford! We’re glad you chose to “Take a Look” at who we are, and what we can offer you and your student.

-We offer a low student to teacher ratio, develop individualized curriculums and encourage students to love God, learning and one another.
+We offer a low student to teacher ratio- even lower now due to social distancing accommodations in all classrooms.
+Through personalized learning, we develop individualized curriculums and encourage students to love God, learning and one another.

 Coupled with a focus on Gospel Values and respect, love of neighbor, treating each other fairly, and compassionately, The Academy is “forming” their hearts, “informing” their minds, and “transforming” their lives.

 Grades PreK3 through grade 5, caters to students at the beginning of their educational journey.
 Personalized learning is integrated early on.
 Working with students and their parents to develop individualized curriculum based on the students’ unique talents and interests, small class sizes facilitate master-level teaching allowing for a better, technology-based education coupled with one-on-one attention.

-“There’s a wonderful vibe here,” states current parent, PVG Lead Member and Board Director, Robyn Neto.
+The Parent Volunteer group (PVG), akin to a traditional Home School Association, creates community-building events and activities for both students and families..
+“There’s a wonderful vibe here,” states current parent, PVG Lead and Member of the Board Directors, Robyn Neto.
 “CAS creates a great learning and social environment for the children to get a topnotch Catholic education.
 I love the fact that we have such a great Catholic school and community in Stamford, run by an enthusiastic and nurturing administration dedicated to education and instilling strong Catholic values in our children.”